By Request: To Sabbath or not to Sabbath? Pt. 2

 So yes, we are to obey the moral law given by God through Moses.

-So we ended last week with a rather firm belief that we are in fact obliged to keep the Sabbath, but had to freely admit that it was largely an argument from silence in regard to an actual statement in the New Testament for believers under the New Covenant.
+So we ended last week with a rather firm belief that we are in fact obliged to keep The Sabbath, but had to freely admit that it was largely an argument from silence in regard to an actual statement in the New Testament for believers under the New Covenant.

-This brings us to the place in our study where we examine the ONLY two places in the New Testament which a casual reading could lead someone to believe we are free from observing the Sabbath under the New Covenant.
+This brings us to the place in our study where we examine the ONLY two places in the New Testament which a casual reading could lead someone to believe we are free from observing The Sabbath under the New Covenant.
 In fact, that is precisely how these passages are often used.

 The first, and by far the most popular is… Colossians 2:1-16.